mobile device page menu

 Deposits:

 A $150 Non-Refundable deposit is required to secure a pick place or pup.
-I try to keep it low so as to be as family friendly as possible, but these fees all go towards litter maintenance, so they are important.
+Deposits are only refundable if there is no litter resulting in the breeding, or if there are not enough born in the litter.
+I try to keep the deposit low so as to be as family friendly as possible, but these fees all go towards litter maintenance, so they are important.

 .......
 Getting on the Waiting List does not require a deposit.

 *** If Circumstances change after placing a deposit ...If you have already placed your deposit, and you "back out" for any reason, you can transfer your deposit to a future litter.
-(Deposits are NON Refundable) Keep in mind that we do not transfer the "pick place" nor do we do a "price freeze" to the future purchase.
+(Deposits are NON Refundable unless no litter results or there are not enough in the litter) Keep in mind that we do not transfer the "pick place" unless that pick spot is still open.
+If some other family has already placed their deposit for that pick place of the future litter, you will get the next available pick.
+Nor do we do a "price freeze" to the future purchase as each litter is priced according to their pedigree.

 Picking your pup:

-1st Picks need to be selected no later than 6 weeks (earlier if you want!) and the next in line needs to pick by 7 weeks of age, the next one ASAP after that (right behind the 2nd, so keep an eye on the changes as picks are made), and then the next in line, and then next etc etc in order to keep the line moving and so I know which ones go where/to whom by 8 weeks.
+1st Picks need to be selected no later than 6 weeks (earlier if you want!) and the next in line needs to pick by 7 weeks of age, the next pick should be ready ASAP after that (right behind the 2nd, so keep an eye on the changes as picks are made), and then the next in line, and then next etc etc in order to keep the line moving and so I know which ones go where / to whom by 8 weeks.
 If for some reason you are unable to make your pick on time, I will move the next person in line up into your spot in order to keep everything moving.
-Please be mindful there are others in line and I have to know which ones will need their travel certificates and that involves others' time such as the vet and the other family's airline schedule if needed.
+Please be mindful there are others in line and I have to know which ones will need their travel certificates and that involves others' time sensitive schedules and documents.

 IMPORTANT NOTE: If YOU delay choosing your pup for any reason, the next family in line will be moved up to make their pick and your place will be moved down one spot.
 I will notify you and give you a day to respond, before I move the other family up into your spot.
 We MUST keep the line moving as smoothly as possible.
-Sometimes I need to make flight certificate arrangements that include strict legal time restrictions, strict appointments with our vet..
-It would not be fair to keep these people waiting, to be forced to change appointment times with my vet (that could be a HUGE time difference).
+Sometimes I need to make flight certificate arrangements that include strict legal time restrictions, strict appointments with our vet, strict airline and transport to airport appointments, etc..
+It would not be easy nor fair to be forced to change appointment times with all things involved.
 Please watch the line up behind your name (it's always posted and updated within minutes of a pick choice) and be respectful of those waiting behind you.
-Sometimes there are many pups and the last in line NEEDS to have their pup picked in time for the Flight Certificate to be done.
+Sometimes there are many pups and the last in line NEEDS to have their pup picked in time for the Flight arrangements to be done.

 VISITS:

 One of the most common questions I get is "When can we visit?"
 A very important question that everyone should ask, right?
-So, here it is: Visits with the puppies can happen any time after 4 weeks old (immature immune systems of the puppies make earlier visits too much of a risk) Visits after that are pretty open with a few minutes "heads up" from you, but I'm usually home (I work from home) A quick check in with me to see if I have plans for your time frame is always a good idea though!
+So, here it is: Purchasing family visits with the puppies can happen any time after 4 weeks old (immature immune systems of the puppies make earlier visits too much of a risk) Visits after that are pretty open with a few minutes "heads up" from you to make sure I'm home, but I work from home so that's pretty easy to schedule a visit.
+A quick check in with me to see if I have plans for your time frame is always a good idea though!

 Prepare For Your New Puppy